Mimi Walters

 Marian Elaine "Mimi" Walters (née Krogius; born May 14, 1962) is an American businesswoman and politician.
-A member of the Republican Party.
-She served from 2015 to 2019 as the U.S. representative for California's 45th congressional district.
+A member of the Republican Party, she served from 2015 to 2019 as the U.S. representative for California's 45th congressional district.

 Before running for office, Walters was an investment banker from 1988 to 1995, and served as chairwoman of the Laguna Niguel Investment and Banking Committee.
 She then served two terms on the Laguna Niguel City Council from 1996 to 2004, serving as Mayor in 2000, before representing the 73rd Assembly district in the California State Assembly from 2004 to 2008.
 She was subsequently elected to the California State Senate, representing the 33rd Senate district from 2008 to 2012 and the 37th Senate district from 2012 to 2015.

 Walters was elected to represent California's 45th congressional district in the United States House of Representatives in 2014, and was re-elected in 2016.
 She ran for a third term in the 2018 mid-term elections, but was defeated by Democrat Katie Porter.
+After serving on Congress, Walters was a fellow at the USC Center for the Political Future in the fall of 2020.